Variation-aware Vision Token Dropping for Faster Large Vision-Language Models: Detailed Experimental Settings

-All of our experiments are conducted on NVIDIA A100-PCIe-80GB GPUs.
-The implementation was carried out in Python 3.10, utilizing PyTorch 2.1.2, and CUDA 12.1.
+\textbf{Implementation Details.} Our experiments are conducted on NVIDIA A100-PCIe-80GB GPUs.
+The implementation was carried out in Python 3.10, utilizing PyTorch 2.1.2 and CUDA 12.1.
 All baseline settings follow the original paper.